a-tharva/BeginnersGuide-from-a-new-perspective/CONTRIBUTING.md

 ## Before Contributing

-Welcome to [a-tharva/Weird-codes](https://github.com/a-tharva/BeginnersGuide-from-a-new-perspective/).
+Welcome.
 Before sending your pull requests, make sure that you **read the whole guidelines**.
 If you have any doubt on the contributing guide, please feel free to reach out.

 ## Contribution